Haresh Sharma: Career

 In 1990, after graduation from NUS, Sharma became the resident playwright of The Necessary Stage (TNS).

 In 1991, Sharma wrote his ninth play, This Chord and Others, which was put into production by TNS.
 Sharma also made his first performance in the play, acting as Sukdev.

 In August 2007, a new volume of Interlogue: Studies in Singapore Literature, was published with a focus on the works of Sharma.
 Interlogue is a series published by Ethos Books and edited by A/P Kirpal Singh that aims to bring critical focus on the works of Singapore writers in English.
 Previous editions of the series included one each on fiction, poetry, drama and interviews with local writers, as well as one dedicated volume on Singapore playwright Robert Yeo.
 The publication, written by Prof David Birch and edited by A/P Kirpal Singh, was an extensive investigation into Sharma's development as a writer; the themes and issues he grapples with; as well as his vision and practice of theatre within and outside his work at The Necessary Stage.
 While Interlogue itself was not published by The Necessary Stage, the company assisted with the provision of archival material for Prof Birch's research.

 In 2010, The Necessary Stage published a new anthology of Haresh's plays entitled Trilogy, including the scripts and production notes of three award-winning works, Fundamentally Happy, Good People and Gemuk Girls.
 The script of Those Who Can't, Teach, which was restaged as part of the 2010 Singapore Arts Festival, was published by Epigram Books.
 In 2011, a collection of early short plays by Haresh Sharma entitled Shorts I was published by The Necessary Stage.
 In 2012, two collections of Sharma's scripts were published, one entitled Shorts 2, and the other entitled Plays for Schools.
 This was followed by the publication of a new collection of Sharma's plays on medical-related issues entitled Don't Forget to Remember Me in 2013, launched at the Singapore Writers Festival.
 In 2014, Sharma's play Best Of (staged four times to rave reviews in Singapore and Malaysia) and Eclipse (staged in both Singapore and Scotland) were published.

 Sharma also wrote the lyrics to Singapore's National Day Parade 2011's withdrawn "Fun Pack Song", which modified the lyrics of Lady Gaga's 'Bad Romance' to widespread criticism and was subsequently withdrawn from the national day parade.

 In 2015, Fundamentally Happy was selected by The Business Times as one of the "finest plays in 50 years" alongside productions by Goh Poh Seng, Michael Chiang and Alfian Sa'at and others.

+In 2026, Sharma was appointed the artistic director of The Necessary Stage.